splunk-soar-connectors/microsoft365defender/manual_readme_content.md

 -   Start Time - It is used to filter the incidents based on start time, if nothing is provided, then it will take last week as start time. <br> **NOTE: Start time is used to filter based on lastUpdateDateTime property of incident**
 -   Filter - It is used to add extra filters on incident properties.

+## Explanation of On Poll Behavior

+-    The default incident order is set to "lastUpdateDateTime," prioritizing the latest incidents as newest.
+-    The start time parameter value aligns with the lastUpdateDateTime of the incident.
+-    The maximum incidents parameter functions exclusively with scheduled and interval polling.
+-    For Example,if the maximum incident parameter is set to 100, the 'on_poll' feature must incorporate up to 100 distinct incidents, based on the provided filter and start time parameter value.

 ## Configure and set up permissions of the app created on the Microsoft Azure portal

 <div style="margin-left: 2em">